 DIY framed mirror (Week 5) – $12.31

 Thanks for stopping by, and make sure to come back next week for the full reveal!
-Check in on the other One Room Challenge participants here.
+You can check in on the other One Room Challenge participants here.